-The FUTURE program is committed to the Vision of the University and its value of diversity and inclusion.
-The program provides training opportunities for undergraduate and graduate students: graduate assistants (GAs), peer mentors and FUTURE students develop and refine their leadership and career skills.
+The FUTURE program is committed to the vision of the University and its value of diversity and inclusion.
+The program provides training opportunities for undergraduate and graduate students: graduate assistants (GAs), peer mentors and FUTURE students to develop and refine their leadership and career skills.
 The program has provides ongoing opportunities for faculty, staff and graduate students to pursue research, furthering our understanding of best practices in the I/DD field.

 |Public or private:||Public|

 |Is this program a federally funded TPSID program?||No|

 |Students in this program:||Have graduated or exited from high school|

 |School district or agency partner:||Knox County, Anderson County, Blount County, and Sevier County School Districts|

 |Deadline to apply to this program:||March 1|